storj-archived/kfs/doc/kfs.md

 This tutorial covers everything you need to know about using KFS within your application.
-KFS is based on LevelDB, an embedded key-value store, but the interface for interacting with a KFS is focused on the storage and retrieval of files are arbitrary binary streams.
+KFS is based on LevelDB, an embedded key-value store, but the interface for interacting with a KFS is focused on the storage and retrieval of files and arbitrary binary streams.

 ### Getting Started